Posted June 29, 2015

 Types of Open Source Data

 There are many types of open source data, ranging from global news, search accessible sites, and social media, to the deep and dark web.
 Information can also be gathered via public record and aggregator sites, through government data feeds, and non-web sources such as Internet relay chatrooms (IRC).

-Let’s take a moment to discuss some details here, as there is much confusion about what exactly defines the Deep Web: A section of the World Wide Web that is sometimes referred to as the ‘Dark Web’ containing pages that are typically inaccessible and not discoverable to search engines.
-Includes web site pages that are password-protected, dynamic pages and encrypted networks.
-LookingGlass Cyber (n)- a hard to reach part of the Internet that requires expertise, skill, and special programs.
-The “don’t try this at home” portion of the Internet. and the dark web.
+Let’s take a moment to discuss some details here, as there is much confusion about what exactly defines the Deep Web: The part of the World Wide Web that is not discoverable by means of standard search engines, including password-protected or dynamic pages and encrypted networks. and the dark web.
 By our definition, these are not the same thing at all, though they are sometimes treated interchangeably.
 The deep web, while hard to find unless you know the specific URL of your destination, is publicly accessible.
 It houses what some estimates say are up to 75 percent of public web content that is open but is not indexed by search engines.
 The dark web, also known as Darknet, is one step beyond that, and can only be reached with specific tools such as a special browser or client software.
 This includes Tor/.Onion sites, and I2P.
 The dark web is the hardest for white hats – computer security experts – to monitor.

 Six Things You Can Do Right Now

 Once you’ve determined your organization’s needs and which sources are best for intelligence gathering, it’s time to put that information to work.
 Here are some best practices for implementing threat intelligence to enhance your physical security program:

 1. Assess online exposure – What are your employees’ online footprints?
 Where are the biggest areas for potential issues?
 For example, do you have key executives who are very active on social media?